Exploiting HP OpenView NNM - B.07.53

 Exploit code: hpnnm_B.07.53_exploit_v0.7.py

-You can see, during the crash, the breakpoint is hit, and after stepping through POP POP RET
+You can see, during the crash, the breakpoint is hit, and after stepping through POP POP RET, control goes to the nSEH.
+After that, it executes all instructions stored on nSEH and finally jumps forward 4 bytes and meet D buffer block.

 Egghunter